South Orange, New Jersey: History

 A deed of 1800 locates a property as being in "the Township of Newark, in the Parish of Orange, at a place called South Orange", marking the end of the name Chestnut Hills.
 Orange had been named after the ruler of England, William of Orange.
 Most of modern South Orange became part of Orange Township in 1806, part of Clinton Township in 1834, and part of South Orange Township in 1861.
 South Orange Village split off from South Orange Township in 1869 due to the desire for extensive privileges in the conduct of public affairs.
 South Orange Village became a haven for those who wanted freedom from the commotion of city life after the end of the American Civil War.
 A majority of South Orange Township became what is now known as Maplewood, New Jersey.
 Gordon's Gazetteer circa 1830 describes the settlement as having "about 30 dwellings, a tavern and store, a paper mill and Presbyterian church".

 A country resort called the Orange Mountain House was established in 1847 on Ridgewood Road in present-day West Orange, where guests could enjoy the "water cure" from natural spring water and walk in the grounds that extended up the slope of South Mountain.
 The hotel burned down in 1890.
 The only remnants today are the names of Mountain Station and the Mountain House Road leading west from it to the site of the hotel.

 South Orange could be reached by the Morris and Essex Railroad which opened in 1837 between Newark and Morristown.
-As of 1869, the M&E became part of the main line of the Delaware, Lackawanna and Western Railroad which ran from Hoboken to Buffalo with through trains to Chicago.
+In 1869, the Morris and Essex Railroad became part of the main line of the Delaware, Lackawanna and Western Railroad which ran from Hoboken to Buffalo with through trains to Chicago.

 The Montrose neighborhood was developed after the Civil War.
 Its large houses on generous lots attracted wealthy families from Newark and New York City during the decades from 1870 to 1900.
 The Orange Lawn Tennis Club was founded in 1880 at a location in Montrose, and in 1886 it was the location of the first US national tennis championships.
 The club moved to larger grounds on Ridgewood Road in 1916.
 Major tournament events were held at the club throughout the grass court era, and even into the mid-1980s professional events would occasionally be held there.

-What is now the Baird Community House was up until about 1920 the clubhouse for a golf course that encompassed what is now Meadowlands Park.
+What is now the Baird Community Center was up until about 1920 the clubhouse for a golf course that encompassed what is now Meadowlands Park.
 Until regrading was performed during the 1970s, the outline of one of the course's sand traps was still visible near the base of Flood's Hill, a spot that has historically been one of the favorite sledding spots in Essex County.